junegunn/fzf/ADVANCED.md

 #### Popup window support

-But here's the really cool part; tmux 3.2 (stable version is not yet released as of now) supports popup windows.
-So if you have tmux built from the latest source, you can open fzf in a popup window, which is quite useful if you frequently use split panes.
+But here's the really cool part; tmux 3.2 added support for popup windows.
+So you can open fzf in a popup window, which is quite useful if you frequently use split panes.

 ```sh
 # Open tmux in a tmux popup window (default size: 50% of the screen)